JohannesBetz/AutonomousRacing_Literature/README.md

 **Last Update:** 17.02.2022

 # Paper Reference
-The collected research papers in this repository were used to create the Paper ["Autonomous Vehicles on the Edge: A survey on autonomous racing"](https://arxiv.org/abs/2202.07008).
-If you find the information in this repository we would be happy if you can cite the following paper.
+The collected research papers in this repository were used to create the paper ["Autonomous Vehicles on the Edge: A survey on autonomous racing"](https://arxiv.org/abs/2202.07008).
+If you find the information in this repository we would be happy if you cite it based on the following definition:

 ```
   @misc{2202.07008,